Directional Antenna Based Scheduling Protocol for IoT Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} Internet of Things(IoT) has the potential to meet the requirements of the rapidly evolving wireless technologies with varying infrastructural needs.
-Internet of things enables heterogeneous networks(Wi-Fi, Bluetooth, etc.) to get connected with internet and has given raise to new paradigm of information to analyse and make decisions.
+\IEEEPARstart{T}{he} Internet of Things (IoT) has the potential to meet the demands of rapidly evolving wireless technologies, each with distinct infrastructural needs.
+IoT facilitates the connection of heterogeneous networks (such as Wi-Fi, Bluetooth, etc.) to the internet, creating a new paradigm for information analysis and decision-making.

-The IEEE 802.15.4e \cite{ieee2011802} is being proposed as standard protocol for IoT.
-It defines the MAC and physical layer of Low-power and Lossy Networks(LLNs) which have increased the deployment of IoTs.
-Time Slotted Channel Hopping (TiSCH) is one of the five mode of MAC operation in IEEE 802.14.4e protocol.
-In this, all the IoT nodes make use of common schedule which determines the time slot and channel to communicate with its one-hop neighbors.
-However, the standard didn't mention how the schedule is constructed and updated.
-With the emergence of IoT into everyday life, high volume of heterogeneous traffic is generated by the IoT enabled nodes.
-Routing and scheduling implemented in this standard has direct influence on the node energy consumption and propagation delay.
+The IEEE 802.15.4e \cite{ieee2011802} is being proposed as a protocol for IoT, defining the MAC and physical layers of Low-power and Lossy Networks (LLNs), which have facilitated increased IoT deployment.
+One of the five MAC operation modes in the IEEE 802.15.4e protocol is Time Slotted Channel Hopping (TiSCH).
+In TiSCH, all IoT nodes use a common schedule to determine the time slot and channel for communication with their one-hop neighbors.
+However, the standard does not specify how the schedule should be constructed and updated.
+As IoT becomes integrated into everyday life, IoT-enabled nodes generate high volumes of heterogeneous traffic.
+The routing and scheduling implemented in this standard directly affect node energy consumption and propagation delay.

-As the sensor nodes are resource constrained, the Internet Engineering Task Force (IETF) is working on various efficient low energy communication standards.
-The IETF 6TiSCH(Time Slotted Channel Hopping) working group\cite{wang20156tisch} outlines the mechanism used to join the high reliability and minimum energy consumption of IEEE 802.15.4e TiSCH with IP protocol.
-This offers interoperability and smooth integration during application data transmission.
-6TiSCH Operation Sublayer(6top) defines a scheduling function(SF0) which add/delete the cells in between neighbour IoT nodes through monitoring and collecting the user data.
-But, the state-of-the-art implementation of the Scheduling Function in 6TiSCH is in omni-directional mode.
+Due to the resource constraints of sensor nodes, the Internet Engineering Task Force (IETF) is developing various efficient low-energy communication standards.
+The IETF 6TiSCH (Time Slotted Channel Hopping) working group \cite{wang20156tisch} outlines a mechanism that combines the high reliability and low energy consumption of IEEE 802.15.4e TiSCH with the IP protocol.
+This integration ensures interoperability and smooth application data transmission.
+The 6TiSCH Operation Sublayer (6top) defines a scheduling function (SF0) that adds or deletes cells between neighboring IoT nodes by monitoring and collecting user data.
+However, the current implementation of the Scheduling Function in 6TiSCH operates in an omni-directional mode.

-The use of directional antenna can greatly reduce the power consumption and minimize the one-hop interference with neighbor nodes.
-Furthermore, multiple IoT nodes in the same coverage area can communicate with each other by improving the spatial reuse.
-However, efficient medium access control protocol need to be designed to take advantage of directional transmission which can handle deafness and hidden terminal problems.
+Using directional antennas can significantly reduce power consumption and minimize one-hop interference with neighboring nodes.
+Additionally, multiple IoT nodes within the same coverage area can communicate more effectively by enhancing spatial reuse.
+However, to fully leverage directional transmission, an efficient medium access control protocol must be designed to address issues such as deafness and hidden terminal problems.

 The 6TiSCH nodes are synchronized based on common frame structure along with transmission schedule.
 However, the key problem with the IEEE 802.15.4e is that it doesn't specify the time slot scheduling protocol.
 In this work, a directional antenna based distributed scheduling is being proposed where every IoT node prepares its schedule in distributed mode.
 Since sensor nodes exchange the data frequently, efficient MAC design should be proposed to allocate the time slot for the node intending for communication.
 Our protocol uses directional antenna for sending and receiving the application data in between one-hop neighbor IoT nodes.
 This needs to have a strict node synchronization during the cell schedule with its neighbor.
 To address the issue, this paper start with the discussion of use of directional antenna in 6TiSCH network to reduce the interference and increase the spatial reuse.
 Later, distributed scheduling strategy is explored to determine the available slots when a node needs to either send or receive messages from its one-hop IoT neighbor nodes.
 The main contribution of this proposed work are as follows: